ADV TRIBE Explorer Series

 ADV TRIBE Cancellation

-If ADV TRIBE cancels a ride due to road closure, landslide, IMD Red Alert, natural disaster, safety concerns, or insufficient participation, riders will receive a full refund or full ride credit.
+If ADV TRIBE cancels a ride due to road closure, landslide, IMD Red Alert, natural disaster, or safety concerns, riders will receive a full refund or full ride credit.
 No additional compensation is payable beyond the booking amount.

 Built With the Right Partners